MixinNetwork/mvm.dev/src/registry/registry.md

 ## Summary

 We introduced the principle of Registry Contract in this article.
-We will show you how to deploy a contract in [Quorum](/quorum/join), and how to call a deployed contract by Registry Contract in the following chapters.
+We will show you how to deploy a contract in [Quorum](/quorum/join), and how to call a deployed contract through Registry Contract in the following chapters.